Washington to tax digital ads and tech services

 Washington tech and digital services tax FAQ

-Senate Bill 5814 is a law that significantly broadens Washington’s retail sales tax to various services — such as advertising, custom website development, and information technology — effective October 1, 2025.
+Engrossed Substitute Senate Bill 5814 is a law that significantly broadens Washington’s retail sales tax and retailing B&O tax to various services — such as advertising, custom website development, and information technology — effective October 1, 2025.

 Are IT services taxable in Washington state?

-Many IT services, including data processing and help desk support, will be subject to Washington sales tax starting October 1, 2025, due to the enactment of SB 5814.
+Many IT services, including data processing and help desk support, are subject to Washington sales tax and retailing B&O tax as of October 1, 2025, due to the enactment of ESSB 5814.

 What professional services are taxable in Washington state?